Fundamentals of Evangelism

 Plan For Discipleship

 When someone believes in God they will need to join a local fellowship of believers and receive discipleship.
-Plan in advance of an evangelism campaign a means for fellowship and discipleship of new believers.
+Plan in advance of sharing the Gospel a means for fellowship and discipleship of new believers.